2nd, 4th and 5th Sundays

 At confirmation, young people and adults make the promises that were made for them at their baptism, before the Bishop.
 The Bishop lays hands on the candidates, confirms their faith and invites them to receive the bread and wine of communion.

-We run confirmation classes every year jointly with our sister church All Saints and Kingston Reformed Church.
+We run confirmation classes beforehand.
 For more information please contact the vicar.

 The Church of England website has more information about confirmation – click here.